HidekiKawahara/RAPHSODEE/README.md

 A new series of acoustic attributes analysis.
 This is an extension of safeguarding sounds and CAPRICEP.
 This also has a fast but ecologically inefficient real-time reverberation application.

 ## (Pre) Release note
+### Updated an interactive and real-time tool for testing acoustic conditions (Annual spring meeting of ASJ 2025)

+Name of application: acousticConditionChecker

 ### Interactive and real-time tools for testing acoustic environment effects on speech production: prerelease version (ASJ Hearing Research technical meeting May 2024)

 Name of application: reverbeLmbrdSpeechTesterRev